cocos/cocos-docs/en/physics-2d/physics-2d-contact-callback.md

 The callback parameters contain all the collision contact information, and each callback function provides three parameters:

-- __selfCollider__: refers to the collider on the node of the callback script.
+- __selfCollider__: refers to the collider on the node which the script attached
 - __otherCollider__: refers to the other collider.
 - __contact__: it's an interface of the class `IPhysics2DContact`.
 Contains the most important information about the collision.
 Some useful information in __contact__ object are location of the collision and the normal vector. __contact__ store location information according to rigidbody's local coordinate system.
 What we need however is information from world coordinate system.
 We can use `contact.getWorldManifold` to get these information.
 Note that the builtin physics module parameter is null.